Uniswap/docs/docs/sdk/core/overview.md

 > **Welcome to the V3 Core SDK!**

-The Uniswap Core SDK provides abstractions for other SKDs to use in a Typescript/Javascript environment.
+The Uniswap Core SDK provides abstractions for other SDKs to use in a Typescript/Javascript environment.
 It is used throughout the Uniswap SDKs, such as the [V3 SDK](../v3/overview.md).

 This SDK is not expected to be used in isolation, but only as part of other SDKs.